Inherited Craziness

 Elsie Mullarkey died in Plymouth, in 1963, aged 73.

-John Martin Mullarkey died the following year in 1974.
+John Martin Mullarkey died in 1974.

 Samuel Pascoe Gloyne and Emma Jane Coombes